“If bees are not allowed to pollinate, humanity would perish. If artists are not allowed to pollinate culture, humanity would perish too.” – G.A.

-The inspiration for HEXAGONS: POLLINATE CULTURE was the trilogy of projects TELL ME – FIND ME – TRUST ME developed from 2008 to 2010 by Álava with the participation and mentorship of American writer Ted Mooney and American artists Lawrence Weiner and Robert Ryman, who made a painting to be part of one of Alava’s projects.
+The inspiration for HEXAGONS: POLLINATE CULTURE was the trilogy of projects TELL ME – FIND ME – TRUST ME developed from 2008 to 2010 by Álava with the participation and mentorship of American writer Ted Mooney and American artists Lawrence Weiner and Robert Ryman, who made a painting for Álava’s project “Tell Me.”
 Following Ryman’s instructions, his painting remains hidden in the secret location chosen by him: “an art school.”
-The broad meaning of “art school” is what inspired Gema Álava to found a global artistic platform that continues transmitting the lessons learned directly from Master artists.
+The broad meaning of “art school” is what inspired Gema Álava to create a global artistic platform that continues transmitting the lessons learned directly from Master artists.

 In 2019, Ryman passed away at the age of 88.
 In his honor, Álava wrote the essay “The Light of Robert Ryman”.
 In 2020 Alava published the book “How to Not be Afraid in a Museum” (Ed.
 El Ojo de la Cultura) then the Coronavirus pandemic hit.
 In 2021 Alava was able to travel again and place more hexagons in locations filled with inspirational stories.
 Within three months of difference, in 2021 and 2022, Alava’s mentors: artist Lawrence Weiner and writer Ted Mooney passed away.
 In their honor, Álava wrote the essay “A Tribute to Writer Ted Mooney (1951-2022) and Artists Lawrence Weiner (1942-2021) and Robert Ryman (1930-2019)”

 WHAT PEOPLE SAY